r00tarded/voter/README.md

 **subreddits** - array containing subreddit names to target

+**upvotekeywords** - array containing keywords to search for and upvote

+**downvotekeywords** - array containing keywords to search for and downvote

 **downvoteusers** - array containing user names to downvote

 **upvoteusers** -- array containing user names to upvote